 Our reflections are supported by carefully chosen words, music and visual stimuli.

 Worship is led by staff, children, visitors and the warden of Holland House.
 Every week some lovely ladies from the community present an ‘Open the Book’ assembly illustrating different bible stories and including the dramatic participation of our pupils.
 At different times we use our local church and the chapel at Holland House for acts of worship.

-Achievements: Each Friday we hold our ‘Gold book’ assembly.
+Achievements: Each Friday we hold our ‘Gold Book’ assembly.
 Children’s work during the week is celebrated and their names entered in a special book.
-Children are also encouraged to bring in achievements gained outside school hours.
-Each class teacher nominates their own ’Star Worker’ of the Week’ who receives an invitation to ‘tea and cake’ with the headteacher at the end of the day.
+Each class teacher nominates their own ’Star Worker’ of the Week’ from each year group, who receives an invitation to ‘tea and cake’ with the headteacher at the end of the day.